 The mmf_trackplayer module monitors and controls a graph after it has been built by mmf_graphbuilder.
+For information about this module, see "mmf_graphbuilder options" above.

-It interprets client requests and sends events to the client.
+The mmf_trackplayer module interprets client requests and sends events to the client.
 It has these options: